 If you find a provider is not answering the questions as directly as you believe they should, be wary of signing an agreement.
 Or contact CareAbout and discuss your concerns with them.
 They have experienced experts who can advise further.

-Navigating the aged care system in Australia can be daunting, especially when you dealing with financial issues.
+Navigating the My Aged Care system in Australia can be daunting, especially when you dealing with financial issues.
 But it’s not something you have to do alone.
 Get in touch with CareAbout and let them guide you through the process.